P90X claims you can go from “regular to ripped” in just 90 days. But, you wonder if you're up to the challenge.

-Record your body measurements, recording your chest, waist, hips, thighs and arm measurements; weigh yourself and record your weight.
+Record your body measurements, taking note of your chest, waist, hips, thighs and arm measurements; weigh yourself and record your weight.
 Using a body fat tester, measure and record your body fat.
 This starting point information will be valuable for comparing your progress as you move through the program.

 Take the P90X Fit Test according to the Fit Test guidelines contained in the Fitness Guide.
 Tools required to take the Fit Test include: a heart rate monitor, body fat tester or caliper, measuring tape, scale, chin-up bar, stopwatch, towel, water and finally, a friend or family member to keep track of your Fit Test results during the test.

-Purchase vitamin supplements, a recovery drink, protein bars and / or whey protein powder.
+Purchase vitamin supplements, a recovery drink, protein bars and whey protein powder.
 These items are fundamental for providing your body with the proper nutrients it needs after each workout.
+Pay close attention to your nutrition at all times.
+Rid your refrigerator of all foods not conducive to healthy eating.

 Perform a check to be sure you have the additional equipment required, including a yoga mat, yoga blocks, chin-up bar, a set of dumbbells or resistance bands.